qld-gov-au/qgds-bootstrap5/README.md

 ### Next steps

 - HTML templating using drop in components

+  If you wish to use the includes handle bars, please ensure "handlebars": "4.7.8" + is loaded prior to running handlebars.helpers.bundle.js
 - Dev build and testing branching

 ## Documentation